microsoft/xbox-multiplayer-analysis-tool/SUPPORT.md

 issues before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.

-For help and questions about using this project, please **REPO MAINTAINER: INSERT INSTRUCTIONS HERE FOR HOW TO ENGAGE REPO OWNERS OR COMMUNITY FOR HELP.
-COULD BE A STACK OVERFLOW TAG OR OTHER CHANNEL.
-WHERE WILL YOU HELP PEOPLE?**.
+For help and questions about using this project, please contact xmat_oss@microsoft.com.

 ## Microsoft Support Policy

-Support for this **PROJECT or PRODUCT** is limited to the resources listed above.
+Support for this product is limited to the resources listed above.